You have no items in your shopping cart.

 In contrast, while titanium dioxide absorbs UV, it cannot convert it as easily into heat, instead dumping the absorbed energy on nearby electrons and creating free radicals that cause oxidative damage throughout the body.

 The answer depends on what areas you're covering.
-If face only, our sticks will deliver roughly 50-75 applications.
-If the entire body, roughly 20-30 applications.
+If face only, our sticks will deliver about 100 applications.

 All our sunscreens and skincare products are tear-free.
 We use only non-nano uncoated zinc oxide along with other edible grade, certified organic inactive ingredients.

 Because we use certified organic beeswax, our sunscreens are not technically vegan.
 However, they are certified organic and cruelty-free.

 They are significantly thicker and less greasy than common petrochemical sunscreens.
 About 10-15% of our customers consider our sunscreens “greasy” – compared to 60-80% of common sunscreen customers.

 The main function of our certified organic vanilla is for aroma, which is akin to vanilla cupcakes.
 It also increases the ease of spreading (just a bit).

 Yes.
 All our sunscreens use only top-grade non-nano zinc oxide and certified organic, edible grade inactive ingredients.
 For our vanilla sport stick, this includes vanilla extract, beeswax, and coconut oil.
 Just like our lip balms, our sunscreens are thick and tough and take a bit of time to spread and rub in on the lips, but once on, it would deliver the safest, toughest, most eco-friendly lip protection you'll find anywhere.